sooriyaarachchi/pybites.github.io-src/content/codechallenge40_review.md

 	The repo is [here](https://github.com/pybites/pytip) and the app is hosted [here](https://pytip.herokuapp.com/).

+	Update 11th of Dec 2017: this app led to a guest post on Real Python - [check it out here](https://realpython.com/blog/python/building-a-simple-web-app-with-bottle-sqlalchemy-twitter-api/) for more details.

 * [dseptem](https://github.com/dseptem) made a cool app using Apscheduler, Elasticsearch, Flask, and AngularJS!

 	> Easier than expected, but got kinda lazy on the AngularJS part =P. IMPORTANT: You need to have Elasticsearch running on localhost:9200 for this to work!